SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

       ![advanced-and-apply](./Images/f4.png)

-### Task 3: Create a Lakehouse
+## Task 3: Create a Lakehouse

 Large-scale data analytics solutions have traditionally been built around a *data warehouse*, in which data is stored in relational tables and queried using SQL.
 The growth in "big data" (characterized by high *volumes*, *variety*, and *velocity* of new data assets) together with the availability of low-cost storage and cloud-scale distributed computing technologies has led to an alternative approach to analytical data storage; the *data lake*.
 In a data lake, data is stored as files without imposing a fixed schema for storage.
-Increasingly, data engineers and analysts seek to benefit from the best features of both of these approaches by combining them in a *data lakehouse*; in which data is stored in files in a data lake and a relational schema is applied to them as a metadata layer so that they can be queried using traditional SQL semantics.
+Increasingly, data engineers and analysts seek to benefit from the best features of both of these approaches by combining them in a *data lakehouse*; in which data is stored in files in a data lake and a relational schema is applied to it as a metadata layer so that it can be queried using traditional SQL semantics.

 In Microsoft Fabric, a lakehouse provides highly scalable file storage in a *OneLake* store (built on Azure Data Lake Store Gen2) with a metastore for relational objects such as tables and views based on the open source *Delta Lake* table format.
 Delta Lake enables you to define a schema of tables in your lakehouse that you can query using SQL.